lucapodo/llm4vis-index/README.md

 - **🤖 Models**: This section contains all the models fine-tuned on the LLM4VIS tasks
 - **🛠️ Frameworks**: This section contains all the works focused on developing the LLM4VIS framework
 - **📦 Benchmarks**: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)
-- **📋 Evaluations and Survives**: This section contains all the research papers that provide evaluations or benchmarks for the other researchers.
+- **📋 Evaluations and Surveys**: This section contains all the research papers that provide evaluations or benchmarks for the other researchers.
 - **🧐 User Expectations**: This section presents research papers exploring user expectations regarding interacting with LLM-based (or more generally, ML-chatbot) systems.

 ### 🔧 Tools